shamansarii/exhibition-making-life-matter/README.md

 EXHIBITION-MAKING-LIFE-MATTER
 -----------------------------
 You can see website here: https://shamansarii.github.io/exhibition-making-life-matter/

-## WORKSHOP
+### APP FEATURES

-IDEA - Let's make a super simple exhibition making life matte appplication that runs on the web.
-You click in the new page and get the information of exhibition making life matte.
+1. The app is a soft exhibition .
+You click in the new page and get the information of exhibition making life matter.

 ### INGREDIENTS

-To make this application, we're going to need to cover the following topics:
-  * HTML - The information represented on the page.
-  * CSS - The style or look of the information
+The app MUST use:
+1. Bootstrap
+2. Google Fonts for fonts
+3. JQuery for Ajax

-### SCREENSHOOT
+### SCREENSHOT